Secure-With-Mandeep/Secure-With-Mandeep/README.md

 ## Hello, I'm Mandeep Saini
 <a href="https://www.linkedin.com/in/securewithmandeep/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am A CyberSecurity professional with a profound interest in technology and a dedication to solving complex problems.
+I am A CyberSecurity professional with a profound interest in Offensive Security.
+A Certified Ethical Hacker and about to attempt OSCP (fingers crossed)

 ## Objective

-My journey through work and Education has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-Here you'll find Various projects that demontrate my interest and Ability in OSINT, Dark Web Monitoring, Network Analysis, Physhing Attack Analysis, SIEM and various tools Used for it.
+Brother-Watch is my project where you'll find tools for Recon, Scanning, Brute Forcing, Gaining Access, Privledge Escalation and Phishing etc etc (popular tools and my own).
+Eventually, i will combine all the tools above into one tool called Brother-Watch.
+The idea behind Brother-Watch is  to pick a ctf or target and do the majority of what you need to do in one terminal-tab itself.
+That way you can have multiple targets or ctfs among multiple tabs. you can use this if you get bored of a ctf/target and still want to maintain consistency and productivity, you can have multiple open at the same time. (ethically ofcourse)

+**DISCLAIMER**
+This tool is only meant for Educational and Ethical purposes.
+Never use it on Systems you dont have permission for and always use ctfs for learning purposes.
 ## Skills